asmotor/asmotor/doc/Symbols.md

 PUSHA    EQUS "push af\npush bc\npush de\npush hl\n"
 ```

 Note that string symbols cannot be used in place of a string literal directly - their value is parsed by the assembler.
-To insert a string symbol as a string, enclose it in curly brackets:
+To insert a string symbol as a string, enclose it in pipe symbols:

 ```
-    DC.B {StringSymbol},0
+    DC.B |StringSymbol|,0
 ```

 ## <a name="group_symbols"></a> Group symbols